| Title: | Flexible Non-Linear Least Square Model Fitting |

 Options used by the tibble package to format the output.
 See 'tibble::print()' for more details. |

-an object inheriting from class modeler
+an object inheriting from class modeler.

 Johan Aparicio [aut]

-library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_linear_sat", parameters = c(t1 = 45, t2 = 80, k = 0.9), subset = c(1:5) ) plot(mod_1, id = c(1:4)) print(mod_1)
+library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_lin_plat", parameters = c(t1 = 45, t2 = 80, k = 0.9), subset = c(1:5) ) plot(mod_1, id = c(1:4)) print(mod_1)library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_lin_plat", parameters = c(t1 = 45, t2 = 80, k = 0.9), subset = c(1:5) ) plot(mod_1, id = c(1:4)) print(mod_1)

-objectExtract residuals from a modeler
+modeler objectExtract residuals from a modeler object

-## S3 method for class 'modeler' residuals(object, ...)
+## S3 method for class 'modeler' residuals(object, ...)## S3 method for class 'modeler' residuals(object, ...)

 object |